JOURNAL OF APPLIED TREKNOLOGY

 Starship & Shuttle Artwork

 Every submission must include at least one illustration of the vessel.
-The JoAT is not a place where you could request artwork, but where you have to provide it!
+The JoAT is not a place where you could request artwork, but where you have to provide it!.
 Any form of artwork is welcome: pencil drawings, 2D CAD, 3D CAD or photos of physical models.
 The artwork should have a certain level of detail, not just a few coarse shapes.
 It has to be original.
 Mere renditions of existing designs from canon or fandom, even if made with the consent of the original designer, will not be accepted.
 The same applies to any work which is very similar to existing designs or otherwise does not include any visible innovation (such as attaching a third nacelle to a two-nacelled ship or similar cheap cut&paste work).
 See the typical design mistakes.

 Technical Requirements

-After previous bad experience with texts that required excessive retyping we now only accept submissions through the below form.
+We only accept submissions through the below form.
 Images can be uploaded directly to the JoAT server.
 JPG, PNG and GIF images are supported.
 The file size limit is 200 kilobytes.
 If you have bigger files, you can attach them (with the design name in the file name, please!) to a separate e-mail after submitting the basic data.

 Legal Stuff